hollownotempty/out-of-the-park/TESTING.md

 To test the site, a sequence of steps were followed across various browsers and devices.
 The steps were as follow:

  - Validate HTML and CSS using their respective validators.
+ - Javascript was ran through [JSHint](https://jshint.com/) to catch any problems with the code that weren't apparent already.
  - All pages were checked to make sure that layout matched the [wireframes](assets/images/wireframes/ootp_wireframes.pdf).
  - All text was read through to be certain it was easy to read, understand and has no spelling or grammar errors.
  - Make sure that all images load in within a reasonable amount of time.